mattmess1221/ap-ide/README.md

-###Kappa - Gradle
+###ap-ide
-This is a plugin for Gradle that enables Eclipse APT and automatically adds annotation processors from the classpath.
+This is a plugin for Gradle that enables annotation processing in Eclipse and IntelliJ and automatically adds annotation processors from the classpath.
 To use, put this in your builscript.
 ```
-buildscript {
-    dependencies {
+plugins {
-        classpath files("path/to/Kappa-gradle-1.0.jar")
+	id 'mnm.gradle.ap-ide' version '1.0.2'
 }
-}
-apply plugin: 'kappa'

-dependencies {
-    compile files("path/to/Kappa-core-1.0.jar")
-}
 ```
-It automatically adds eclipse and idea, so there is no need to apply those.